inflect/map/README.md

 `dotBorderWidth` | *Number.
 Optional.
 Default value: `1`.*<br />The stroke width of the map markers' border, in pixels.
 `dotColor` | *String.
 Optional.
 Default value: `#6a7685`.*<br />The main color of the circular map markers.
 The value can be represented by any valid CSS color representation (hex value, rgb, rgba, named color, etc).
 `dotRadius` | *Number.
 Optional.
 Default value: `6`.*<br />The radius of the map markers, in pixels.
+`hash` | *Boolean.
+Optional.
+Default value: `false`.*<br />If `true`, coordinates and zoom will be appended as the document location's hash, so when navigating through history (or refreshing the page), the map viewport will be retained.
+This is most useful when `autoCamera` is set to `false`, and when there is only one instance of the map on the page.
 `height` | *String.
 Optional.
 Default value: `inherit`.*<br />The CSS value of the HTML container's height.
 By default, it takes up the same height as its container.
 If specifying a pixel height, be sure to include the suffix, e.g. `500px`.
 `lat` | *Number.
 Optional.
 Default value: `16.875`.*<br />The latitude of the center coordinate of the map.
 By default, the map is oriented to be aesthetically centered.
 `lng` | *Number.
 Optional.
 Default value: `28.30438`.*<br />The longitude of the center coordinate of the map.
 By default, the map is oriented to be aesthetically centered.